Liover Peguero Preview, Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates and Liover Peguero (.343 slugging percentage over his past 10 games, including one homer), take on starting pitcher Dakota Hudson and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+Liover Peguero, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Drew Rom on the mound, September 2 at 7:15 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Royals.
+In his most recent appearance, he had two hits (going 2-for-3) against the Cardinals.

 Liover Peguero Game Info & Props vs. the Cardinals